apache/carbondata/docs/index/lucene-index-guide.md

 However, there is still way to support these operations on main table, in current CarbonData release, user can do as following:
-1. Remove the lucene datamap by `DROP DATAMAP` command.
+1. Remove the lucene index by `DROP INDEX` command.
 2. Carry out the data management operation on main table.
-3. Create the lucene datamap again by `CREATE DATAMAP` command.
+3. Create the lucene index again by `CREATE INDEX` command.
-Basically, user can manually trigger the operation by re-building the datamap.
+Basically, user can manually trigger the operation by refreshing the index.